justanotherdot/justanotherdot/site/posts/stdout_is_forever.md

 This gives us just enough information to be lethal.
 This is possible because this expands at compile time and can be replicated in other languages that have macro support.
-Another option is to write an editor macro (repeated action) or function.
-This is a source transformation and we can't use a function because our line number will always be the line number of the function, not the calling site.
-Consider the editor macro with a go function,
+This is a source transformation and we can't easily use a function because our line number will always be the line number of the function, not the calling site.
+As such, one option is to write it as some repeated action in your editor of choice.
+Consider the following go code,

 ```
 func AddOne(x Int) Int {